 How can employees get tested for COVID-19?

 College employees can get tested locally through their health insurance, and should discuss their options with their primary care physician.
 You can locate your nearest COVID testing site at this site operated by the New York State Department of Health, or at the Empire Blue Cross/Blue Shield Coronavirus Resource Center here.
-More information will be forthcoming for employees who wish to be considered for inclusion in random testing on campus.

 What happens if a faculty or staff member tests positive?